m4sterbunny/rtd-gcp-cloud/source/pages/kubernetes.rst

     gcloud config set compute/zone us-central1-a

-Notice how the first command uses bash, whilst the second is gcp's SDK command.
+Notice how the first command uses bash, whilst the second is GCP's SDK command.

 3. Create the cluster with auto scaling enabled: